Rajawali/RajawaliVuforia/README.md

 ## Rajawali + Vuforia Integration

-[https://www.vuforia.com/](Vuforia SDK) is a product of Qualcomm Austria Research Center GmbH.
+[Vuforia SDK](https://www.vuforia.com/) is a product of Qualcomm Austria Research Center GmbH. is a product of Qualcomm Austria Research Center GmbH.

 This project integrates the (Rajawali 3D framework)[https://github.com/MasDennis/Rajawali] and the Vuforia Augmented Reality SDK.
 It is currently using Vuforia 2.0.31.